TCA-Arknights/aneot/README.md

 **Refuse to train the model** — It shall not be used for artificial intelligence generation model training, including but not limited to personal, scientific research, teaching and commercial applications.

+We reserve all rights not granted to you, and if you violate the above requirements, we will withdraw all rights granted to you.

 **Copyright © 2023 All Rights Reserved**